suvo7886/Medicure_Project/README.md

-This is demo medicure project with node js frontend & mongo db backend
+This is the Node js & Mongo db project